skranz/dbmisc/README.md

 ```
 Under the field `table`, all columns of the table are specified using the variable types of the database.
 The field `index` specifies three indices on the table.
 The second index `[female, age]` is an index on two columns.
 The field `sql` allows custom SQL commands that will be run when the table is generated.
-Here we want to generate a special `unique` index on the column `userid`, which requires the manual SQL code.
+Here we want to generate a special `unique` index on the column `userid`, which requires custom SQL code.

 The following R code generates a new SQLite database from this schema in your current working directory:
 ```r